 6. Explain the plan to everyone

-This step can’t be overlooked.
+This step cannot be overlooked.
 Departments of a team need to know the goals and methods of other departments.
 This maximizes synergy, and occasionally reveals unexpected errors in the plan.

 - Hold a team wide meeting and go through the entire plan in a powerpoint.
 Give a brief overview.
 You don’t need 100% specificity.

 7. Empower team members and begin executing

 Give team members all the support and authority they need, then put them to work.
 Make them own their contribution.